-North Dakota State University, School of Natural Resource Sciences, Fargo, N.D.
+North Dakota State University School of Natural Resource Sciences, Fargo, N.D.

-C.A.
-Duquette, NDSU
+Photo credit: C.A.
+Duquette

 We are evaluating the effect of a patch-burn grazing management strategy on avian nest success.
-Our treatment structure consists of four replicates of the following: (1) season-long grazing, (2) season-long grazing with dormant-season patch burning (one-quarter of pasture) at a four-year return interval and (3) season-long grazing with dormant-season (one-eighth of pasture) and growing-season (one-eighth of pasture) patch burning at a four-year return interval.
-Here we present preliminary results following two years of study.
+Our treatment structure includes four replicates of the following: (1) season-long grazing, (2) season-long grazing with dormant-season patch burning (one-fourth of the pasture) at a four-year return interval and (3) season-long grazing with dormant-season (one-eighth of the pasture) and growing-season (one-eighth of the pasture) patch burning at a four-year return interval.
+Here we present preliminary results following three years of study.